ffMathy/FluffySpoon.AspNet.Authentication/src/FluffySpoon.AspNet.LetsEncrypt/README.md

 ```

 ## Inject the middleware
-Finally, inject the middleware in the `Startup` class' `Configure` method as such:
+Inject the middleware in the `Startup` class' `Configure` method as such:

 ```csharp
 public void Configure()